git-cola/git-cola/docs/git-cola.rst

 You can activate the theme using the following environment variable::

-    # Override the default theme to adwait-dark
+    # Override the default theme to adwaita-dark
     export QT_STYLE_OVERRIDE=adwaita-dark

 `QT_STYLE_OVERRIDE` may already be set in your Desktop Environment, so check that